pediapress/Collection/README.txt

    Default is ``MediaWiki:GFDL``

+   If your MediaWiki contains articles with different licenses, make sure that each article contains the name of the license and set $wgLicenseArticle to an article that contains all needed licenses.

+   PDF files do not contain the actual title of this license article, but the value of the standard MediaWiki variable $wgRightsText (configurable in LocalSettings.php).

   *$wgPDFTemplateBlackList (string)*
    Title of an article containing blacklisted templates, i.e. templates that should be excluded for PDF generation.